mkohlhaas/Haskell-in-Depth/notes.md

 - Page 216:
   - Every GHC exception is encapsulated in a value of the `SomeException` type from the `Control.Exception` module.
     ```haskell
-    data SomeException = forall e .
-Exception e => SomeException e
+    data SomeException = ∀ e .
+Exception e ⇒ SomeException e
     ```
-  - This definition uses the `ExistentialQuantification` GHC extension, which provides the `forall` keyword to be used for data type definitions.
+  - This definition uses the `ExistentialQuantification` GHC extension, which provides the `∀` keyword to be used for data type definitions.

 - Page 233: **Exception-Handling Strategies**
   - **IGNORE**